bamless/blang/docs/vaues-and-types.md

 ## Null

 null is the only instance of the `Null` class.
 Its defining property is that it's different from any other value.
-It often represents the absence of a useful value.
+It is often used to indicate the absence of a useful value.